Dr Sarah Jarvis, MBE

 If you need personal care, bear in mind that airline staff are not allowed to provide this (although they can provide some help with getting you on board and disembarking).
 You'll need to have someone with you to attend to any personal care you need.

-Your medication
+Your Medication

-Make sure you know the rules about what medication can go in your hand luggage, whether the country you're visiting has restrictions on certain medicines.
+Make sure you know the rules about what medication can go in your hand luggage, and whether the country you're visiting has restrictions on certain medicines.

 Take a list of all your medications as well as a copy of your repeat prescription – and keep your medication in its original packaging with your name on the label.
+You may also need a letter from your doctor confirming that you’re fit to fly and what medication you’re taking.

-Your wellbeing
+Your Wellbeing

 It's very common to tire more easily if you've had a stroke.
 Take into account the length of travel involved in getting to your destination and consider booking trips that don't involve early morning or late-night transfers.